AmosLewis/SLAM_Interview/C/readme.md

 			C does not define the size of memory for void.

+- 1.2 Variable
+	- 1.2.1 Definition of Variable

+		- Memory that can be read and write.

+		- Alia of a continuous size of memory.

 ###  [***Common Error & Solution***]
 [e1] ‘%d’ expects argument of type ‘int’, but argument 2 has type ‘long unsigned int’